Induced subgraphs and tree decompositions II. Toward walls and their line graphs in graphs of bounded degree: Introduction

 While tree decompositions and classes of graphs with bounded treewidth are central concepts in the study of graphs with forbidden minors \cite{RS-GMXVI}, the problem of connecting tree decompositions with forbidden induced subgraphs had largely remained uninvestigated until very recently.
 In accordance, this work is a step toward understanding the unavoidable induced subgraphs of graphs with large treewidth.
-Formally, let us say a family $\mathcal{F}$ of graphs is {\em useful} if there exists $c$ such that every graph $G$ with $\tw(G) > c$ contains a memeber of $\mathcal{F}$ as an induced subgraph.
+Formally, let us say a family $\mathcal{F}$ of graphs is {\em useful} if there exists $c$ such that every graph $G$ with $\tw(G) > c$ contains a member of $\mathcal{F}$ as an induced subgraph.
 Then our work is motivated by the goal of characterizing useful families.
 For instance, Lozin and Razgon \cite{LR} have recently proved the following theorem, which gives a complete description of all finite useful families.
 Given a graph $F$, the {\em line graph} $L(F)$ of $F$ is the graph with vertex set $E(F)$, such that two vertices of $L(F)$ are adjacent if the corresponding edges of $G$ share an end.

-\begin{theorem}[\cite{LR}] Let $\mathcal{F}$ be finite family of graphs.
+\begin{theorem}[Lozin and Razgon \cite{LR}] Let $\mathcal{F}$ be finite family of graphs.
 Then $\mathcal{F}$ is useful if and only if it contains a complete graph, a complete bipartite graph, a forest in which each component has at most three leaves, and the line graph of such a forest. \end{theorem}

 In fact, it is easy to see that the complete graph $K_t$ has treewidth $t-1$ and the complete bipartite graph $K_{t,t}$ has treewidth $t$.
 Also, as mentioned above, every subdivision of $W_{k \times k}$ is also of treewidth $k$, and crucially, no two non-isomorphic subdivisions of $W_{k \times k}$ are induced subgraphs of each other.
 The line graph of a subdivision of $W_{k \times k}$ is another example of a graph with large treewidth.
 Note that $L(W_{k \times k})$ does not contain $W_{k \times k}$ as an induced subgraph.
 In summary, if a family of graphs is useful, then it contains a complete graph, a complete bipartite graph, and for some $k$, an induced subgraph of every subdivision of $W_{k \times k}$, and an induced subgraph of the line graph of every subdivision of $W_{k \times k}$.
 Therefore, it would be natural to ask whether the converse of the latter statement is also true: